 Swvl is an "emerging growth company," as defined in the JOBS Act.
 As a result, Swvl is taking advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies, including, the ability to furnish two rather than three years of income statements and statements of cash flows in various required filings and not being required to include an attestation report on internal control over financial reporting issued by Swvl's independent registered public accounting firm.
 As a result, Swvl's shareholders may not have access to certain information that they deem important.
-Swvl could be an emerging growth company for up to five years, although Swvl could lose that status sooner if its gross revenue exceeds \$1.235 billion, if it issues more than \$1.0 billion in nonconvertible debt in a three-year period, or if the fair value of its shares held by non-affiliates exceeds \$700.0 million (and Swvl has been a public company for at least 12 months and has filed one annual report on Form 20-F).
+Swvl could be an emerging growth company for up to five years, although Swvl could lose that status sooner if (i) it has a total annualgross revenue of at least \$1.235 billion, (ii) it is deemed to be a large accelerated filer, as defined in the rule under the Exchange Act, or (iii) if it issues more than \$1.0 billion in non-convertible debt in during the three-year period.